OpenLocalizationTestOrg/csharplang/spec/introduction.md

     }
 }
 ```
 When a particular attribute is requested through reflection, the constructor for the attribute class is invoked with the information provided in the program source, and the resulting attribute instance is returned.
-If additional information was provided through properties, those properties are set to the given values before the attribute instance is returned.
+If additional information was provided through properties, those properties are set to the given values before the attribute instance is returned.This is test